Regressive versions of Hindman's Theorem: Restrictions of the Regressive Hindman's Theorem

-The non-reducibilities in the above corollary also hold for the non-uniform version known as \emph{computable reducibility} by results in \cite{Pat:16}.

-As proved in \cite{Car-Kol-Lep-Zda:20}, restrictions of Hindman's Theorem have intriguing connections with the Increasing Polarized Ramsey's Theorem for pairs $\IPT^2_2$ of Dzhafarov and Hirst \cite{Dza-Hir:11}.
-For example, $\HT^{=2}_2[\ap] \geq_\W \IPT^2_2$ (Theorem 4.2 in \cite{Car-Kol-Lep-Zda:20}); $\IPT^2_2$ is the strongest known lower bound for $\HT^{=2}_2[\ap]$ in terms of computable reductions.
-By Proposition \ref{prop:regHTtoHTeqn} we have the following corollary.
+As proved in~\cite{Car-Kol-Lep-Zda:20}, restrictions of Hindman's Theorem have intriguing connections with the so-called Increasing Polarized Ramsey's Theorem for pairs $\IPT^2_2$ of Dzhafarov and Hirst~\cite{Dza-Hir:11}.
+For example, $\HT^{=2}_2[\ap] \geq_\W \IPT^2_2$ (Theorem 4.2 in \cite{Car-Kol-Lep-Zda:20}).
+By this result and Proposition~\ref{prop:regHTtoHTeqn} we have the following corollary.

-\begin{corollary} $\IPT^2_2\leq_\mathrm{\W} \lambda\regHT^{=2}[\ap]$. \end{corollary}
+\begin{corollary} $\IPT^2_2\leq_\mathrm{\compred} \lambda\regHT^{=2}[\ap]$. \end{corollary}